10 hurt in Saint Petersburg supermarket bombing

 Witness Artur Yeritsyan told TASS news agency that he heard the blast and saw smoke in the shop, but that there were not a lot of customers at the time, with some victims being taken away by ambulances.

-Saint Petersburg was the target of a metro bombing in April, which killed 16 and left dozens of people wounded.
+Russia's second city Saint Petersburg was the target of a metro bombing in April, which lead to fourteen deaths and dozens of people wounded.

 The bombing was claimed by a group linked to Al-Qaeda which said it was a message to countries engaged in war with Muslims.